Sij-dev/Decentralised_Food_App/README.md

 #### Factory Contract

 Factory contract creates FFACampign and track the deployed contracts.
 This uses FFACampaignProxy (initialisation logic of FFACampaign implemented in proxy contract) to create new FFACampaigns.
-Factor contracts also manges the users access using UserMgmt contract.
+Factory contract also manages the users access using UserMgmt contract.
 (Pleae refer Design diagrams)

 ##### CampaignFactor and UserMgmt Design Diagram